qwtel/sqlite-viewer-vscode/licenses/privacy.md

-## Privacy Policy for SQLite Viewer PRO
+# Privacy Policy for SQLite Viewer PRO

 Last updated: 5 Oct 2024

-This Privacy Policy outlines how we collect and use data when you use SQLite Viewer for Visual Studio Code (VSCode) extension ("Extension").
+This Privacy Policy outlines how we collect and use data when you use SQLite Viewer for Visual Studio Code (VS Code) extension ("Extension").
 By using the Extension, you agree to the terms described below.

-### 1. Data We Collect
+## 1. Data We Collect

 We may collect the following types of telemetry data to improve the Extension: